Arnav-Oruganty/SwiftUI-GetFit/README.md

 * `Multi-User Workouts`: Develop a multi-user platform where two or more people can join together for collaborative workout sessions.

+* `Widgets and Notifications`: Integrate widgets and notifications into the app to provide convenience and better accessibility.

 * `Paid Features`: Implement additional paid features once the app is hosted, providing users with premium content and functionality.

 ## Conclusion: